AI Use Cases/Logistics

 Automated Workflow Execution

 For Finance & Accounting, the workflow shifts dramatically.
 Instead of manually cross-referencing five systems to verify a single invoice, your team receives a pre-audited exception queue - ranked by risk and dollar impact - with supporting evidence already assembled: the original BOL, the load assignment, the driver's ELD record, the carrier contract clause, and the regulatory requirement that was violated.
-Routine invoices (80-85% of volume) auto-approve; your team focuses only on the 15-20% that require judgment.
-Accountants move from data gathering to decision-making; approval cycles compress from 7-10 days to 2-3 days.
+The design target: routine invoices that match baseline patterns auto-approve, and your team works only the minority that require judgment.
+Accountants move from data gathering to decision-making, and approval cycles compress because nobody is assembling evidence by hand.

 A Systems-Level Fix